IATA-Cargo/ONE-Record/Documentation_website/docs/Orchestration/xfwb.md

 - In the `ApplicalbeFreightRateServiceCharge` grouping, the `AppliedAmount` is not directly mapped as it is a total that needs to be derived from either the **Rate** or the multiplication of **Rate** and **Chargeable weight** depending on the type of charge.
 Refer to CSC Resolution 600a for further explanations.

+## Waybill parties

+Various parties are identified in a XFWB message.
+There are some discrepancies with older CIMP specifications as well as with CSC Resolution 600a.
+It is essential to note that the CSC Resolution 600a contains the applicable requirements and terminology to follow.

+- ConsignorParty: It is mapped to `partyRole = SHP`
+- ConsigneeParty: It is mapped to `partyRole = CNE`
+- FreightForwarderParty: It is mapped to `partyRole = AGT` - Note that the Freight Forwader terminology was introduced with CXML essentially because the Agent is **usually** the Freight Forwarder.
+However both CIMP and Resolution 600a use **Agent** and we will use the same terminology in ONE Record.

 ## Mapping of Security Declaration (eCSD) information

 In legacy messaging standards the Security Declaration information is shared via the OCI segment.
 While it remains valid the `SecurityDeclaration` object has been specifically designed in ONE Record to contain all eCSD information.
 It is recommended to use the `SecurityDeclaration` to provide eCSD information with ONE Record, it implies that in the mapping process the OCI eCSD part should be mapped to `SecurityDeclaration` object.